wrapperband/OpenTrafficSurvey/TrafficDataCollectionMethodology.md

 Various lengths and frame rates were tested, it was possible to get accurate results, with a reasonable "calculated" error level with 25 yards measurement and a 5 frames per second video.

-**Ensuring correct framerate index**
+**Ensuring correct frame rate index**

 Sometimes using cheep cameras or open software to record long periods of video the AVI files can loose their index.
-However, it is possible to reindex the files using ffmpeg.
+However, it is possible to re-index the files using ffmpeg.

 Commands for using ffmpeg (Linux terminal)  to repair AVI video files index.